MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 ## Clean up

-Now that you've finished the exercise, take a minute to ensure that you haven't made changes to your GitHub account or GitHub Copilot subscription that you don't want to keep.
+Now that you finished the exercise, take a minute to ensure that you haven't made changes to your GitHub account or GitHub Copilot subscription that you don't want to keep.
 If you made any changes, revert them as needed.
 If you're using a local PC as your lab environment, you can archive or delete the sample projects folder that you created for this exercise.